 Pre-Show Countdown

-A timer or animation displayed before the stream begins to prepare the audience and signal upcoming content.
+A timer or animation is displayed before the stream begins to prepare the audience and signal upcoming content.

 Privacy Settings